Make Your First Sale and Then Some!

 Focus on Facebook and TikTok Marketing Tricks.

 As you can see from our overview, there are plenty of lucrative options to choose from when configuring your Marketing strategy, each with their individual perks and drawbacks.
 The two we want to focus on for the next part of this guide are Facebook and TokTok ads.
 Most people will want to be making their first sales in the first 1-3 weeks, so capitalizing on those short-term options is a really good idea.
-Plus, both Facebook and TikTok are flexible in that they let you keep your spending low while starting out and increase it as needed.
+Plus, both Facebook and TikTok marketing are flexible in that they let you keep your spending low while starting out and increase it as needed.
 When it comes to your overall strategy, we recommend combining one or both of these with a longer-term option such as content creation and/or building social accounts.

 Since the technical steps of ad creation are much more easily digested when shown rather than described, we’ve turned this part into a couple of handy videos for you.
 Take a look!

 Top 3 Expert Tips For Making Your First Sale